gre/behind-asteroids/README.md

 uniform sampler2D E; // env (player)
 ```

-The blur texture is used as a way to make the blue glowing.
+The blur texture is used as a way to make the glowing effect (multiplying with a blue color).
-the persistence stores the previous blur texture to accumulate motion blur over time.
+The persistence texture stores the previous blur texture to accumulate motion blur over time.

 ## Build system